 “You will not be punished for your anger, you will be punished by your anger.” -Buddha

 Anger is an interesting emotion, because it’s actually what’s referred to as a “derivative emotion,” meaning it is a response that’s derived from another emotion.
 For example, if we get angry that someone stood us up for dinner, the anger is our response to some other feeling, perhaps sadness, inadequacy, anxiety or frustration, and it is there to protect us from whatever that more vulnerable deeper emotion is.
+Dealing with anger is rarely as simple as many make it out to be.

 In order to address anger, it is essential to peek beneath its tough exterior to the more fragile, underlying emotions.
 There is a wonderful saying “you cannot heal what you cannot feel.”
 It often takes work and a lot of kindness to ourselves, but over time we can get to these deeper emotions, and accept that these emotions are totally acceptable to have.
 While being careful not to generalize, we recognize that men often have an image thrust upon them that showing sadness or hurt isn’t “manly” and may express anger as a way to cover up, and transmute, their sadness into anger.